Family confirm Ally Witchekan as city's latest homicide victim | CBC News

 "She never missed work, was never late for work, and then when we got a call that she didn't show up for work without calling, we knew something was wrong," she said.

-Tiffany Witchekan, and staff at Fire Creek, were uniform in their praise of the young woman.
-They describe as outgoing, caring and fun to be around.
+Police did not identify Witchekan, but said in a Thursday news release that they found the body of a 28-year-old woman at a home in the 500 block Geary Crescent on Wednesday afternoon.

-Today, Saskatoon police are searching for Witchekan's Jeep with a vanity license plate.
+Tiffany Witchekan and staff at Fire Creek were uniform in their praise of the young woman.
+They describe her as outgoing, caring and fun to be around.

-Officers are searching for a 2017 Jeep Patriot with a vanity license plate that reads 4EVERL8.
+Early Thursday morning, Saskatoon police said they were searching for Witchekan's Jeep, with the vanity licence plate "4EVERL8."
+Members of the public were told not to approach the Jeep if they saw it, and report any sighting immediately to police.

-Police are advising the public not to approach the Jeep if they see it and report the sighting immediately to police.
+The 2017 Jeep Patriot was found abandoned later in the day, in the city's northwest.